alexyelking/spa-crud/back/README.md

 sudo chmod -R 777 *
 ```

-7. Go to the «app» folder in order to duplicate «.new.example» and rename it to «.env» This «.env» file is an
+7. Go to the «app» folder in order to duplicate «.env.example» and rename it to «.env» This «.env» file is an
    environment variable file for the application itself

 ```